rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Majority Voting combines the predictions of multiple classifiers and selects the class with the most votes as the final prediction.

+**Cost Function**: Majority Voting itself does not use a cost function, but each individual model's cost function is optimized before voting.

 **Example**: Enhancing malware detection by combining the votes of different classifiers trained on various features of the files.

 ##### Averaging